hasboeuf/louisbread/README.md

 ![petrissage_2][petrissage_2]

-* Knead the sticky dough during 10 mn (if you have a Thermomix: 12mn / 37 deg / Mess mode)
+* Knead the sticky dough during 10 mins (if you have a Thermomix: 12mn / 37 deg / Mess mode)

 ![petrissage_4][petrissage_3]

-* Pour the dough on a wood plate, cover it under a bell
+* Pour the dough on a wooden plate, cover it under a bell

 ![petrissage_5][petrissage_4]
 ![petrissage_6][petrissage_5]